 The European Commission officially released the proposed Insolvency Directive on 22nd November 2016.
 As expected, it focuses on rules supporting businesses in temporary distress to encourage them to restructure their debt early on so as to prevent bankruptcy.
 It also aims to give entrepreneurs a second chance at doing business after a bankruptcy.

-Discussions in the Council of Ministers and European Parliament are expected to proceed slowly, as the introduction of these minimum standards in EU law will require sufficient flexibility to allow tailoring to Member States’ particular legal systems and traditions.
+Discussions in the Council of Ministers and European Parliament have proceed slowly, as the introduction of these minimum standards in EU law requires sufficient flexibility to allow tailoring to Member States’ particular legal systems and traditions.
 Negotiations could conclude in the coming months.